Integrability of geodesic flows for metrics on suborbits of the adjoint orbits of compact groups: Introduction

 One calls a Hamiltonian system on $T^*M$ (completely) integrable if it admits the maximal number of independent integrals in involution, i.e. $\dim M$ functions commuting with respect to the Poisson bracket on $T^*M$ whose differentials are independent in an open dense subset of $T^*M$.
-By Liouville's theorem the integral curves of an integrable Hamiltonian system under a certain additional compactness hypothesis are quasiperiodic (are orbits of a constant vector field on an invariant torus).
+This set of integrals is a complete involutive subset of the algebra $C^\infty(T^*M)$.
+By Liouville's theorem the integral curves of an integrable Hamiltonian system under a certain additional compactness assumption are quasiperiodic (are orbits of a constant vector field on an invariant torus).

 Let $A^G$ be the set of all $G$-invariant real analytic functions on the cotangent bundle $T^*M$ of $M=G/K$.
 This space is an algebra with respect to the canonical Poisson bracket on the symplectic manifold $T^*M$.
 The natural extension of the action of $G$ on $M$ to an action on the symplectic manifold $T^*M$ is Hamiltonian with the moment mapping $\mu^\mathrm{can}: T^*M\to\fg^*$.
-The functions of type $h\circ \mu^\mathrm{can}, h:\fg^*\to\bbR$, are integrals for any $G$-invariant Hamiltonian flow on $T^*M$, in particular, for the geodesic flow corresponding to any $G$-invariant Riemannian metric on $M$.
-In general, a maximal involutive subset of $\{h\circ \mu^\mathrm{can}, h:\fg^*\to\bbR\}$ is not a maximal involutive subset of the algebra $C^\infty(T^*M)$.
-However, for the compact Lie group $G$ the problem of constructing of a maximal commutative set of real analytic functions on $T^*(G/K)$ is reduced to the problem of a finding a maximal commutative set of real analytic functions from the set $A^G$ (see \cite[\S 2]{My01}, \cite[Lemma 3]{BJ01}, \cite{Pana03}).
+The functions of the type $h\circ \mu^\mathrm{can}, h:\fg^*\to\bbR$, are integrals for any $G$-invariant Hamiltonian flow on $T^*M$, in particular, for the geodesic flow corresponding to any $G$-invariant Riemannian metric on $M$.
+In general, a complete involutive subset of $\{h\circ \mu^\mathrm{can}, h:\fg^*\to\bbR\}$ is not a complete involutive subset of the algebra $C^\infty(T^*M)$.
+However, for the compact Lie group $G$ the problem of constructing a complete involutive set of real analytic functions on $T^*(G/K)$ is reduced to the problem of finding a complete involutive set of real analytic functions from the set $A^G$ (see \cite[\S 2]{My01}, \cite[Lemma 3]{BJ01}, \cite{Pana03}).
 This is true also for the group $\tilde G$ and the corresponding algebra $A^{\tilde G}\subset C^\infty(T^*(\tilde G/\tilde K))$.